pyoorkate/fore-edge_generator/README.md

 border calculated from slicing the image into the number of sheets in the book.
 The image is scaled / cropped to match the ratio of the book (currently it centers the image on the bottom/top/fore-edge).

+As an attempt to provide a proofing tool it also reassembles the sliced image and will output two images for the bottom, top and fore-edge - the verso and recto of each.
+The recto should be a mirror of the verso.

 This is absolutely provided with no warranty whatsoever.
 Use it at your own risk.

 I have only tested this on Windows 11, do let me know if it has issues on OS X or other platforms (or